 What Are Rock Tumblers Used for and Why Use a Rock Tumbler?

 Rock tumbling gained popularity because of the rise in people doing crafting as a side hustle.
-Tumbled rocks are helpful in a range of crafts, such as jewelry making or home décor.
+Tumbled rocks and minerals are helpful in a range of crafts, such as jewelry making or home décor.
 You’ll also find that people will buy them from you if you have gorgeous and varied rocks.

 The rounded shapes and shiny tumbled stones you get from tumbling are unique and allow you to create something of beauty that people will pay for.